pawicao/FileConverter/README.md

  - RIGHT_BRACKET = ']'
  - COLON = ':'
  - COMMA = ','
- - KEY (always String)
- - (VALUE)

-Possible value types, defined as tokens:

  - STRING
  - NUMBER
  - TRUE = true
  - FALSE = false
  - JNULL = null

+ Parser handles each element and adds it to AST basing on tokens.
+Each new object (starting with LEFT_BRACE) and array (starting with LEFT_BRACKET) are added as parent node of its values.

+ #### Abstract Syntax Tree -> JSON

+ JSON generation from Abstract Syntax Tree consists in converting each node to a field key : value (element_name : element_value).
+If the node has children, they are printed recursively in an object or array. if the element belongs to an array then element_name = "item" and element_value represents the value.

 ### YAML
 _Oskar Pawica_